MetaMask/metamask-improvement-proposals/MIPs/mip-x .md

 Directly presenting errors enhances developer experience by providing clear, actionable insights into issues encountered during development, thereby reducing troubleshooting time and effort.
 This change would also align MetaMask's error handling with the broader Ethereum ecosystem, making it easier for developers to work with MetaMask.

 #### Backwards Compatibility
 This change is expected to **NOT** be backwards compatible, as it involves changing the error message formatting for some cases.
-Developers accustomed to the existing error handling mechanism may need to adjust their code.
+Developers accustomed to the existing error handling mechanism for those cases may need to adjust their code.

 #### Test Cases
 - Test scenarios where API errors are triggered to ensure that the error messages are returned as expected without any wrapping or stringifying.